 After an initial introduction to the grammar and syntax of classical Armenian, you will read a variety of texts.
 An understanding of the literary culture of the period and the historical background is thus obtained directly from the original sources.

+The course consists of four papers.
+The first is a core course on the language, literature, history, and culture of Ancient and Medieval Armenia.
 The remaining three papers are core courses on key Armenian literary genres.
 For these papers you must choose to study texts in three of the following subjects: biblical texts; homiletic and polemical literature; hagiographic texts; historical literature of the 5th-9th centuries; historical literature of the 10th-14th centuries; religious and secular verse; or any other subject approved by the Faculty Board.
-The examination of these papers will consist of passages to be translated in the three types of text chosen by you, with brief questions on the background, content or grammar of the passages set.
-An oral examination (viva voce) may form part of the examination.

 Teaching offered consists of classes and tutorials and may include lectures and seminars.